“The greatest thing in this world is not so much where we stand

 For me personally, I work in the medical field.
 I help people and that fulfills me in many ways: it helps me build compassion, cultivate patience, and also helps me build generosity with my time, energy and attention I give to the people I try to help.
 However, I have found that there isn't much room for creativity and freedom of expression - understandably as I'm about helping others, not myself in that position.

 Something I've found immensely cathartic is pursuit of creative endeavors - more recently dance, art, graphic/web design, baking, photography.
-Anything where I'm curating and creating I feel challenged, joy, proud, and that I'm growing in many different areas - even if I'm not particularly good or get frustrated at the pace at which I'm progressing (I'm a beginner for the majority, if not all of those creative endeavors).
+Anything where I'm curating and creating I feel challenged, joy, proud, and that I'm growing in many different areas - even if I'm not particularly good or get frustrated at the pace at which I'm progressing (I'm a beginner for the majority, if not all of those creative endeavors). - Indulging in experiences and building meaningful relationships, not the acquisition of things: The moments that have had me consistently happy are experiences and heart to heart conversations I've had with good friends, and the memories from those experiences sustain me when times do get tough.

 No comments: